marcocrowe/learn-statistics/exam-papers/2024-applied-statistical-analysis-stat08024-solution.md

 *(End of Question 4)*

-(TOTAL MARKS: 25)

-QUESTION 3

-Q3. (a)

-Briefly describe the terms ANOVA and family-wise error rate in the context of ANOVA.
-(4 Marks)

-(i)

-Q3. (b)

-X~Exp(A)with E[X]=1/A and Var[X]=1/X2.
-State the ox value.
-(ii) Explain how the value from part (i) above was obtained.

-Q3. (c)

-Let p be the fraction of engineers who do not understand basic statistical concepts.
-In the past this has been high; p = 0.73.
-A new program has been implemented to im- prove the engineers' knowledge and it is expected that p would decrease from 0.73.
-To test
-Ho: p ≥ 0.73, H1: p<0.73, 300 engineers in the new program were tested, and 208 did not
-comprehend basic statistical concepts.
-At the 5% significance level, can Ho be rejected in (5 Marks)

-(3 Marks)
-(3 Marks)

-Attendance
-Amount Bet

-117
-2.07

-128
-2.80

-122
-3.14

-119
-2.26

-131
-3.40

-125
-2.93

-120
-2.66

-130
-3.33

-127
-3.54

-(i)
-(ii)

-(iii)

-favour of H1?

-Q3. (d)

-The attendance (hundreds) at a racetrack (x), and the amount (€x106) that was gambled (y), on n = 10 selected days are given in the following table:

-135
-3.89

-Calculate the sample correlation coefficient.

-Determine the linear regression equation.

-Provide an interpretation of the equation obtained in part (ii) above.

-(3 Marks)

-(3 Marks)

-(4 Marks)
-#
-QUESTION 4

-Q4. (a)

-In the context of regression analysis, briefly explain the meaning of the terms: SSE, SSR, SST.

-Q4. (b)

-In a two-tailed hypothesis test with a significance level of 5%, a researcher obtains a test statistic value of z = -2.2.
-Determine the p-value, and explain what this value means in relation to Ho.

-Q4. (c)

-A scientist is interested in assessing the relationship between two variables V1 (independent) and V2 (dependent) and takes n = 10 sample values from a lab experiment.
-Given r ~- 0.96:
-(i)
-(ii)

-(TOTAL MARKS: 25)

-(3 Marks)

-(4 Marks)

-Sketch a scatter-plot to visualise the overall pattern of the lab results.
-(2 Marks) Comment on the causal relationship between V1 and V2.

-(3 Marks)

-Q4. (d)

-It is known that 5% of manufactured components are defective.
-Samples of size n = 800 are drawn from the process in order to determine the proportion of defects.
-Determine the proportion of samples that are likely to contain more than 6% defects.
-Note: X~Bin(n,p), E[X]=np,Var[X]=np(1-p),p=X/n.

-Q4. (e)

-95% of X values lie in the range p±1.96 -=.
-Rewrite this statement in terms of a probability equation and rearrange the equation to obtain an interval estimate for p.

-(5 Marks)

-σ

-(8 Marks)

 ## Appendix

 Here's the content of your exam paper converted to markdown, with LaTeX formatting using `$` for inline math and `$$` for block equations: